mjolnir-lang/mjolnir-language-reference/doc/docs/pages/style.md

 Types are `UpperCamelCase` They are not read as often as variables and must be distinguished from values.
-Since types are not named as specifically as variables, the use of CammelCase is not as limiting.
+Since types are not named as specifically as variables, the use of CamelCase is not as limiting.

 ### Keywords

 Keywords are always one word, lowercase.
-This is common in mose languages.
+This is common in most languages.
-They share style with variables and functions, but they may be used as keywords with propper semantic formatting.
+They share style with variables and functions, but they may be used as keywords with proper semantic formatting.

 ### Variables and Functions